team401/Docs/docs/programming/vision/coprocessor-setup.md

 $ sudo ./install.sh
 $ sudo reboot now
 ```
    This will install the latest version of PhotonVision.
    For whatever reason, Photonvision will make a number of configuration changes,
    one of which will be to activate `NetworkManager` as the default renderer for `netplan`.
    This should not cause any issues.

+   After Photonvision is installed and running, visit the URL of the machine
+   using port 5800; for instance, `http://10.90.161.58:5800/` where you need to replace `10.90.161.58`
+   with the IP reported by `ip a`.
+Note that your laptop must be connected to the
+   same network (typically, WiFi network) as the MiniPC.

 ## Changing BIOS settings